dwrobel/flatcam/README.md

 =================================================

+01.05.2019

+- the project items color is now controlled from Foreground Role in ObjectCollection.data()
+- made again plot functions threaded but moved the dataChanged signal (update_view() ) to the main thread by using an already existing signal (plots_updated signal) to avoid the errors with register QVector

 30.04.2019

 - in ObjectCollection class, made sure that renaming an object in Project View does not result in an empty name.
 If new name is blank the rename is cancelled.